Hispano-Suiza J12: The J12 of the Spanish Head of State

 In 1935 the Spanish Government placed an order for a J12 as ceremonial car for the President of the Republic.
 The body was to be a four-door convertible, built by Carrosserie Vanvooren of Paris.
 When the Spanish Civil War broke out in 1936, the bodied car was still in the French Hispano-Suiza plant, and in 1938 Miguel Mateu y Pla, one of the owners of the company, decided to deliver it to the Nationalists side.
 The car was then sent to the Fichet plant in Marseille to receive its armor plate and eventually delivered to the then new Spanish Government.
 It was first used by their Head of State, General Franco, in the Victory parade held in Madrid in May 19th, 1939.

 In 1952 this J12 was replaced by a Rolls-Royce Phantom IV.
 This was the only convertible out of the three Mulliner-bodied Phantom IV purchased by the Spanish Government; all of them are still in use in present days at the service of the Spanish royal family.

 The J12 of the Shah Of Iran

 Mohammad Reza Shah was given a J12 by his father in 1931 at the age of 12, right before taking part in Institut Le Rosey school in Switzerland.

-The body was made by Paris-based body maker Carrosserie J. Saoutchik and used Swiss engineer Marc Birkigt's V12 engine.
+The body was made by Paris-based body maker Carrosserie J. Saoutchik and used Swiss engineer Marc Birkigt's Hispano-Suiza V12 engine.